Find the perfect plant for your perfect gardenscape!

 Planting & Growing

 Felix Crousse Peony will grow to be about 24 inches tall at maturity, with a spread of 24 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 20 inches apart.
 The flower stalks can be weak and so it may require staking in exposed sites or excessively rich soils.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 20 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.